AI in Music: Composition, Production, and Analysis

 Over 12 weeks, you’ll learn to harness AI for creative and professional workflows.
 Emphasizing technological foundations, practical applications, critical analysis, and ethical reflection, this course prepares you to navigate and lead in the evolving world of AI-enhanced music composition, production, and analysis.

-By the end of the course, you will be able to:
+By the end of this course, you will be able to:

-• Explain core concepts of artificial intelligence (AI) and their specific applications in music and audio processing.
+• Explain core concepts of artificial intelligence (AI) and their specific applications in music and audio processing

-• Analyze digital music representations, including symbolic formats (e.g., MIDI) and audio signals.
+• Analyze digital music representations, including symbolic formats (e.g., MIDI) and audio signals

-• Examine how AI technologies shape music discovery and distribution, enabling data-driven personalization, playlist curation, trend prediction, and audience segmentation across streaming and social platforms.
+• Examine how AI technologies shape music discovery and distribution, enabling data-driven personalization, playlist curation, trend prediction, and audience segmentation across streaming and social platforms

 Read Less